Contents at a glance »

 - 5 reasons why women expose

-Why do women expose?
+Why do women expose their bodies?
 This is a rhetorical question, which implies, “women should not expose”.
-Men who expect women to cover themselves completely, do so as they find it difficult to manage their own sexual urges.
+Men who expect women and girls to cover themselves completely, do so as they find it difficult to manage their own sexual urges.
 They fear that they might not be able to show restraint.
-Instead of being adult and owning the responsibility of their ‘low impulse control’, they put the entire responsibility on women by compelling them to remain completely covered.
+Instead of being adult and owning the responsibility of their ‘low impulse control’, they put the entire responsibility on girls and women by compelling them to remain completely covered.

-Then there are activists, who vehemently state that women should not expose, because it means reducing their existence to merely being a ‘sex object’, thus affecting the status of all women in society.
+Then there are activists, who vehemently state that women SHOULD NOT expose, because it means reducing their existence to merely being a ‘sex object’, thus affecting the status of all women in society.
 Moreover, they are of the view that women should also be responsible for protecting their own physical space.
-If women want to live comfortably without intrusion in their space, they should dress in ways that cannot, in any way, be misconstrued as invitations into their space.
+If girls want to live comfortably without intrusion in their space, they should dress in ways that cannot, in any way, be misconstrued as invitations into their space.

 Whether it is okay for a woman to expose certain parts of her body, has been a matter of discussion down the ages.
 Many cultural taboos have arisen from such discussions.
 The purdah system, the burkha, covering the head with a ghungat or dupatta or saree, are some of the age-old norms that are considered proper or modest for a woman.
 Just recently while I was on a holiday, my chauffeur commented on how immodest and incorrect it was for the women on the road to ‘only’ cover their head with a dupatta instead of fully covering themselves in a burkha, and how his wife did not ‘expose’ herself in such an immodest way.